 If you haven’t yet come across a book called ‘Nourishing Traditions’ by Sally Fallon, I highly recommend it.
-It is not a raw or a plant-based cook book – it is however, a selection of recipes that heralds back to the culinary customs of ancesteral times.
+It is not plant-based cook book – it is however, a selection of recipes that heralds back to the culinary customs of ancesteral times.
 Whole foods prepared in traditional methods.
 She has an entire chapter devoted to fermented vegetables and fruits from which I based this particular sauerkraut recipe on.
 I think she is the Queen of Fermentation!

 Traditionally, fermented foods were eaten at the end of a meal to help it digest properly.
-Korean Kimchee for example – made with a mixture of vegetables and fermented for weeks at a time with a variety of spices, is eaten daily, usually at every meal.
+Korean Kimchi for example – made with a mixture of vegetables and fermented for weeks at a time with a variety of spices, is eaten daily, usually at every meal.

 Here are the basics for making your own at home: